+Standing Committees perform work in specific areas continuously throughout the year.
+Special Committees perform work for a specific short-term purpose and cease to exist upon completion of the work.
+Read the Bylaws for required committees and selection of Committee Chairs.
 Committees possess authority only as explicitly granted to them.
 They are not independent entities but integral components of the PTA, functioning within the parameters established by the PTA's Bylaws, policies, and procedures.
 All undertakings and endeavors must receive prior approval from the Executive Committee.
 Committees work effectively on many tasks.
 Create an open, relaxed, and supportive environment within the committee.
 The size of the committee needs to be small enough to allow for efficiency and flexibility and large enough to complete the task.

-A terrific way to recruit new Board Members is through people who join a committee.
-They provide an opportunity for individuals to do the work best fit for them.
+A terrific way to recruit new Board Members is through joining a committee to do work that best fits them.
 Members develop a sense of worth and personal satisfaction as they contribute to the total work of the PTA.
 Committee chairs are responsible for appointing their committee members with the approval of the Board of Directors.
+The following is a short list of committee suggestions, although a PTA may have others.